Train Wide & Deep Recommender

 Wide optimizer learning rate: enter a number between 0.0 and 2.0 that defines the learning rate of wide part optimizer.

 This hyperparameter determines the step size at each training step while moving toward a minimum of loss function.
-A too big learning rate may cause learning jump over the minima, while a too small learning rate may cause convergence problem.
+A large learning rate may cause learning jump over the minima, while a too small learning rate may cause convergence problem.

 Deep part optimizer: select one optimizer to apply gradients to the deep part of the model.